NLKNguyen/papercolor-theme/README.md

     set number
     set laststatus=2

+##Highlighting Customization
+Some elements have default highlighting color that may not fit everyone, and you can customize their HEX color code in your .vimrc file.
+Refer to 256-color table when choosing color.

+Below is an example of the most often asked.

+**CursorLine**

+    let g:PaperColor_Light_CursorLine = "#dfdfff"

+*Note*: Replace `_Light_` with `_Dark_` for the dark theme.

 ## Syntax Highlighting Plugins Target
 There are syntax highlighting enhancement plugins that improve upon Vim built-in syntax highlighting, and each can have many different implementations.
 This is the list of plugins that this color scheme targets.